Kyoto National Museum

 The Logo

 The finalized logo took inspiration from Kyoto's city emblem, a geometric interpretation of a lotus.
-Rather than follow it by example, I wanted to romanticize the idea of gold-foiling, a tradition rooted in Kyoto.
-Thus I stylized the katakana characters to be sturdy, representing the museum's facade, and the lotus to be organic, representing its longstanding elegance.
+I stylized the katakana characters to be rigged, representing the museum's facade, and the lotus to be organic, representing its longstanding elegance.

-When deciding on the logo's structure I focused on how to fluidly integrate "Kyo", "Haku", and the lotus to work as an ensemble rather than separate pieces grouped together.
+I focused on fluidly integrating "Kyo", "Haku", and the lotus to work as an ensemble rather than separate pieces grouped together.
 By curving the lines into a circle, I was able to maintain the legibility of the katakana characters while creating a container for the lotus.

 Kyoto National Museum is also displayed in English at the bottom for international visitors.